TomiVidal99/dPexels/README.txt

 The objetive of this app is to create an intuitive GUI for downloading a lot of images at once from Pexels.
 It's meant to be a very simple project.
 TODO:
   Make it a bit prettier :)
+You can get your API key from https://www.pexels.com/api/new/